marcuiulian13/crash-processor/README.md

 ## Scaling

-The crash reports consumer can be scaled easily by using `docker-compose up --scale slave=<number-of-slave-instances>`.
+The crash reports consumer can be scaled easily by using `docker-compose up --scale consumer=<number-of-consumer-instances>`.